kevinfrei/rollercoaster/README.md

     * with help
     * continuity assistance
     * derivability guidance, perhaps
-  * Handle animation better: drop frames, base on wall clock, not assumed timer accuracy (try it on an iphone and watch it not seem quite right)
   * Prevent the graph from attempting to draw if the functions aren't at least calculable.
   * The MathJax rendered stops responding occasionally.
 Debug this...